RoelantD/Workshop-AIBOT/Exercise 1/readme.md

 * Open the IoT Dashboard tool and find your device in the list.
 * Click on the ... under actions and select "Open device portal"
 * Login in to the device using the details below

 | Username | Password |
 | --- | --- |
 | administrator | 123456 |

+* Have a look around in the dashboard

 ### Install the program